-Medium usage – 2- 3 hours , internet emails etc. – Get something like a TVS GOLD or K330 Logitech
+Medium usage – 2- 3 hours, internet emails etc. – Get something like a TVS GOLD or K330 Logitech or even a Mechanical.

-High Usage – 4 hours or more – Get a Mechanical Keyboard like Corsair Rapid I , Razer or Das depending upon your budget.
+High Usage – 4 hours or more – Get a Mechanical Keyboard like Corsair Rapid-I, G.Skill, Corsair, Razer or Das depending upon your budget.

-I have not used the Das keyboard but would definitely like to get one in the near future.
+Notably, I have not used the Das keyboard but would definitely like to get one in the future.

-Okay if you are finding less motivation to spend the huge amount of money a Mechanical keyboard here are 10 strong reasons you should go through before making up your mind.
+Okay if you are finding less motivation to spend the huge amount of money on a Mechanical keyboard.
+Here are 10 strong reasons for you to help make up your mind.

-- Mechanical keyboards are really touch sensitive and soft to work on.
+- Mechanical keyboards are touch sensitive and soft to work on.